brandonplank/kuzz/README.md

 - Feel free to make a pr for any fixing-up or better fuzzing
 - Thanks Ian!

+## How to enable or disable
+- Tap on the status bar 3 times and select yes/no

 ***Note***
 - Whilse this is installed, expect your phone not to work properly!